Flower care

 Step 1: Unbox Your Flowers

-When you first receive your letterbox flowers, carefully remove the stems from the packaging without damaging the flower heads.
+When you first receive your flowers, carefully remove the stems from the packaging without damaging the flower heads.
+This means removing any cellophane around your flowers, and any string or tie around the stems.

 Step 3: Trim Stems